-As suggested by our namesake— ‘bi’ as in ‘binary’— BuySubliminal.com isn’t partial or politically correct.
-You won’t find any self-censorship here, but you may discover some of the subliminal cues programmed with 1’s and 0’s beneath your screen.
-Be assured, that we won’t shy away from musing around subliminal misuse and abuse— or pontifying about their positive use
+As implied by— ‘bi’ as in ‘binary’— BuySubliminal.com isn’t partial or politically correct.
+You won’t find any self-censorship here, but you will discover some of the subliminal cues programmed in the 1’s and 0’s behind your screen.
+We won’t shy away from musing around subliminal misuse and abuse— or pontifying about their positive use.

 From Subliminal Darkside to the Light

-With a childhood touched by more unexplainable things than I care to admit— my fascination with mind-over-matter, brain-power and the supra-natural took root when I was a tiny lad around eight years old.
-So, it’s not surprising that I came across subliminal messages when I was still quite young— in the early 1980s— an encounter left me stunned and shaken.
-With a nom de plume like Subliminal Sri, you’d never guess that for years the whole idea of subliminal conditioning gave me the creeps.
+With a childhood touched by more inexpiable happenings than I care to admit— my fascination with mind-over-matter, brain-power and the supra-natural took root when I was a tiny lad.
+So, it’s not surprising that I stumbled across subliminal messages when I was still quite young— in the early 1980s— an encounter that left me rattled.
+For somebody who goes by Subliminal Sri, you’d never guess that for years the whole idea of subliminal conditioning gave me the creeps.

 The Darkside— Subliminal Manipulation & Covert Mind-Control

 Have you ever read a book that made an indelible mark on your soul— something that left an impression that will stay with you until the day you die?
-Way back when I was slinging drinks at Mother Blues, the oldest Rock & Roll Bar in Texas, I read two books that sent my mind reeling— two books that shook my world.
-The first one, Subliminal Seduction we’ve already touched on.
-Operation Mind Control is was one of the most chilling exposés ever read written.
+Way back when I was slinging drinks at Mother Blues, the oldest Rock & Roll Club in Texas, I read two books that sent my mind reeling— two books that shook my world.
+The first one, Subliminal Seduction we’ve already touched on on the Homepage.
+But the second one, Operation Mind Control has to be one of the most chilling exposés ever written.

 In the hard-hitting, well-documented style of investigative journalism at its best— the book’s author, Walter Bowart swept me up into the nightmarish world of America’s top-secret mind-control programs.
-I’m not ashamed to admit that his shocking portrayal of the gritty underbelly of American ‘psycho-ops’ blew my mind— and still resonates strongly with me today,nearly forty years later.
+His portrayal of American ‘psycho-ops’ scared the heck out of me— and still ruffles my nerves to this day, nearly forty years later.

-Based on years of exhaustive research and declassified materials, Operation Mind Control cracked opened the door on a shocking array of secret, mind-bending programs.
-Get ready for a cascade of acronyms— the programs ranged from the CIA’s notorious MK-Ultra Project, Bluebird, Artichoke and Mkdelta— to the hypnotic experimentation carried out on unsuspecting members of the US Military.
+Based on years of exhaustive research and declassified materials, Operation Mind Control cracked opened the door on a shocking array of barbaric mind-jacking experiments.
+Get ready for a cascade of acronyms— these secretly sanctioned programs ranged from the CIA’s notorious MK-Ultra Project, Bluebird, Artichoke and Mkdelta— to the hypnotic experiments carried out on unsuspecting members of the US Military.
 The latter of which was inspired, if not presided over by Dr. George Estabrooks.

 “The testing of drugs by the CIA was just a part of the United States government’s top-secret mind-control project, a project which had spanned thirty-five years and had involved tens of thousands of individuals…